-VirTra Systems, Inc. (the "Company" or "VirTra") is engaged in the sale and development of judgmental use of force training simulators and firearms training simulators for law enforcement, military and commercial uses.
+VirTra, Inc. (the "Company" or "VirTra") is engaged in the sale and development of judgmental use of force training simulators and firearms training simulators for law enforcement, military and commercial uses.
 The Company sells simulators and related products worldwide through a direct sales force and international distribution partners.
 The original business started in 1993 as Ferris Productions, Inc. In September 2001, Ferris Productions, Inc. merged with GameCom, Inc. to ultimately become VirTra Systems, Inc., a Texas Corporation.
+Effective as of October 1, 2016, the Company redomesticated from a Texas Corporation to a Nevada Corporation and changed its name to VirTra, Inc. as provided for in the Plan of Conversion discussed in Note 9 - Subsequent Events.
 The corporate office is located in Tempe, Arizona.
 All transactions are denominated in US dollars.